It is a waste product of many living organisms and is the leading organic component of human urine.

 Indicates increased protein degradation, which is associated with decreased immune function.
 One study shows that patients with elevated urea levels (> 20 mg/dl) are at increased risk of infection.

 It is also associated with higher mortality in critically ill patients.

-Elevated urea is also associated with an increased risk of stroke in cardiac surgery and adverse outcomes in patients with atherosclerosis and heart failure.
+Elevated urea is also associated with an increased risk of stroke in cardiac surgery and adverse outcomes in atherosclerosis and heart failure patients.